micahtilton/micahtilton.github.io/essays/javascript-reflect-1.md

 published: true
 labels:
   - Software Engineering
-  - Learning
+  - JavaScript
 ---
 ## Background
 During my Computer Science journey at University of Hawaii at Manoa I have programmed in many different languages.
 I have used Java to learn object-oriented programming, C and C++ to program in a lower level language, and C# for game development.
-In my spare time I have enjoyed learning python because it is an elegant language that is highly readable, clean and it has many useful libraries for machine learning which I have been interested in currently.
+In my spare time I have enjoyed learning python because it is an elegant language that is highly readable, clean and it has many useful libraries for machine learning which I have been interested in recently.

 ## Software Engineering
 In ICS 314 (Software Engineering) I have been learning javascript.
 Its simplicity makes it easier to learn and use.
 One aspect of javascript that I found interesting is that functions are treated like any other object.
 I can dynamically create functions in functions, assign functions to variables, and even create functions without names.
 This flexibility makes javascript a very powerful language to use.
 However, javascript’s simplicity may result in some unexpected results.
 For example, type coercion in javascript follows many rules that are not specified by the user.